Hungary is such an underrated country.

 What about flying?

 There are just under 10 airports in Hungary, with the main ones being Budapest and Debrecen.
-Domestic flying is usually more expensive than travelling by overland, and while it seems like it could save you time, remember to account for the time it takes to get the airport, check in, and reach your destination once you’ve landed.
+Domestic flying is usually more expensive than travelling by overland, and while it seems like it could save you time, remember to account for the time it takes to get to the airport, check in, and reach your destination once you’ve landed.
 An hour-long flight can turn into a four-hour journey, in which case you’d likely be better off taking the train or bus.

 When it comes to getting around the cities and towns you visit there are plenty of options.
 Budapest has an extensive metro system that covers much of the city, but it’s also quite walkable if you feel like exploring above ground.
 There’s also a tram service, which I much prefer as you can see more of your surroundings as you travel around, but if you’re prone to motion sickness you might want to avoid it.